 Ask the members of your church community how you can help support LVC’s local Volunteers during their year of service; and support LVC as a national organization.

 The vision and dedication of a single congregation, Luther Place Memorial Church, led to the establishment of LVC.
 Today, congregations across the country continue to be vibrant and vital members of the LVC community.

-Depending on your needs and interests, we can connect in a variety of ways, from sending you our newsletter and informational brochures, to arranging for an LVC alumni or Volunteer to visit your congregation.
-We have bulletin inserts and other materials on our marketing page that you may download, print and use in your congregation.
+LVC can send our newsletter and informational brochures, or arrange for an LVC alumnus or Volunteer to visit your congregation to share information on the program.
+We have bulletin inserts and other materials on our marketing page that you may download, print and use.